 I got my grade 12 long after I left school.
 I also managed to score some university courses at night after working all day.
-And for a few years, Ronda supported us so I could get a college diploma (with honors).
+And for a few years, Ronda supported us so I could get a college diploma (with honours).

 But I still struggle with writing anything.

-Poor Writing Skills Affects
+Poor Writing Skills Affect

 When it came to writing skills, my confidence lagged and made me not want to write at all.
 I liked writing, yet I hesitated to write for the world to see because I was afraid of being criticized for it.